ab5tract/intellij-ide-plugin/docs/metadata-component.md

-### Perl6MetaDataComponent
+### RakuMetaDataComponent

 #### Description

 This document describes a way to unify access to Raku module meta information.

-A module component `Perl6MetaDataComponent` is created and registered as IDEA module component.
+A module component `RakuMetaDataComponent` is created and registered as IDEA module component.

 During this module component initialization, it tries to find either `META6.json` and `META.info` files using relative module source directories.